-July 1, 2018 SOL introduced new routines for managing and preserving research data.
-When receiveing funding for a new project, the project leader is responsible to:
+When receiving funding for a new project, the project leader is responsible to:

-- fill in a ”Data management plan SOL (version 2020-03-13)" and send it to the department administration for registering when applying for a new project code
+- send the DMP to the department administration (email@example.com) for registering, when applying for a new project code.

 Why should we do this?

-The new routines are introduced partly to ensure that collected information is handled securely so that it does not disappear or end up in the wrong hands.
-Partly to better share the information that can be disseminated to the public and the research community.
+The purpose is partly to ensure that collected information is handled legally and securely so that it does not disappear or end up in the wrong hands.
+Partly to facilitate sharing of information that can be disseminated to the public and the research community.
 This will enable more longitudinal and historical studies in the future.